- What Do Dark Circles in Children Mean?

 - Latex Allergy

-For further causes of dark circles in children and more in-depth information on your child specifically, please contact your nearest medical child specialist.
+For further causes of dark circles in children and an in-depth diagnosis of the condition, please contact a paediatrician.

 - Itchy eyes with swelling could be a sign of conjunctivitis.